 This is Giovanna.

-She is based in Central America, bilingual in Spanish/ English and joined us in 2011 to help with the Spanish section of the site as well as develop Workaway in the Americas.
+She is based in Central America, bilingual in Spanish/ English and joined us in 2011 to help with the Spanish section of the site as well as develop Workaway.

-She discovered Workaway whilst taking a gap year from her degree in international law and has spent her travels in Canada , Europe and Africa.
+She discovered Workaway whilst taking a gap year from her degree in international law and has spent her travels in Canada, Europe, Asia, Africa and now South America.
 When she’s not working , or planning her next trip she’ll be found in front of a canvas painting.